dlemstra/Magick.NET/Documentation/CrossPlatform.md

     - Q16-HDRI: `./configure --with-magick-plus-plus=no --with-quantum-depth=16`
 - The next step is `make install` or `sudo make install`.

+## Extra requirements

+Magick.NET is also linked again `libjpeg.so.8` (used by the `JpegOptimizer`).
+Not all Linux platforms have this available by default which means it might be required to build [libjpeg-turbo](https://www.libjpeg-turbo.org/) from source.

 ## Using Magick.NET on Linux

 ### .NET Core